 Delimira Cotton Lace Non-Padded Full Cup Support Wire-Free Bra

-Following on nicely from the above, we have a great bra from Delimira, the umbrella company behind Aisilin.
+Next on the list of best bras for sagging breasts from Delimira, the umbrella company behind Aisilin.
 Much like the above, the body consists of 85% polyamide and 15% spandex, while the lining is made up of 100% cotton.
 The major difference between this and the bra above is the lack of wiring.
 If you crave a soft and supportive bra that does not have an underwire, then this may be the ideal choice.

 The unpadded and non-wired bra is available in white, beige, olive green and black and sizes 38C to 48F.